survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 import('./module').then((module) => {...}).catch((error) => {...});
 ```

 The `Promise` based interface allows composition and you could load multiple resources in parallel if you wanted.
-If you wanted to load multiple through one request, you would have to define an intermediate module where to achieve that.
+If you wanted to load multiple through one request, you would have to define an intermediate module of where to achieve that.

-[require.ensure](https://webpack.github.io/docs/code-splitting.html#commonjs-require-ensure) provides an alternative way:
+[require.ensure](https://webpack.github.io/docs/code-splitting.html#commonjs-require-ensure) provides an alternate way:

 ```javascript
 require.ensure(